-The monthly Yosemite Area Audubon program, on Thursday, Jan.
-12, in Oakhurst, will feature another virtual birding and wildlife adventure by Matthiessen in a faraway locale, arguably an unconventional birding destination that is likely on few, if any, local bucket lists.
+The monthly Yosemite Area Audubon program will feature another virtual birding and wildlife adventure by Matthiessen in a faraway locale, arguably an unconventional birding destination that is likely on few, if any, local bucket lists.

 Having previously entertained YAAS audiences with stunning images and engaging stories about his birding experiences in Peru, Brazil, Cuba, Ethiopia, Borneo and Ecuador, Matthiessen will take viewers this time to Uganda.
 His slide presentation, “Shoebills to Silverbacks: Wildlife of Uganda,” will begin at 7 p.m. at the New Community United Methodist Church on Road 426.

 A compact equatorial country within the Nile basin on the East African Plateau—and the world’s second most populous landlocked country—the Republic of Uganda achieved independence in 1962.
 Most of its history since then has been marked by internal and external conflicts, massive human casualties and displacements, and political instability and upheaval.
 Civil warfare, the 1976 Air France hijacking at Entebbe airport and the atrocities of the brutal dictator Idi Amin in the 1970s characterize Uganda’s image in many Americans’ minds.

 In spite of the cultural unrest, other social and economic issues, and its small geographic size, Uganda is one of the world’s most ecologically rich and diverse countries.
 Called the “Pearl of Africa,” it encompasses 60 protected areas and 10 national parks.
 Harboring abundant flora and fauna, it is home to more than 1,000 species of birds, a number of them endemic (occurring nowhere else) and 13 species of primates, including more than half of the world’s mountain gorillas.